ReadyResearchersTemplates/final-presentation-assignment/README.md

 Ideally, practice with anyone who you can convince to pay attention.

-As presentation day approaches, you should be able to present your `5` minutes as if a set of memorized facts.
+As presentation day approaches, you should be able to present your `10` minutes as if a set of memorized facts.
 The only way you get there is through practice.

 ### Evaluation

 Presentation attendees have the opportunity to submit scorecards for each project.
-These scorecards are organized around the criteria defined at the start of this document and are `Yes`/`No` responses to a series of questions with additional space to rate a given presentation as `Exceptional` in a particular category.
+These scorecards are organized around the criteria defined at the start of this document and are `Yes`/`No` and "Likert scale" responses to a series of questions with additional space to rate a given presentation as `Exceptional` in a particular category.

 The evaluation form will be released on the first day of presentations.
 Attendees will be given a short amount of time between presentations to complete the form.